 This helps focus the project and ensures the right assets are being protected.

-Network assets might include network hosts like the machines employees are using or the data they have stored; it could consist of networking devices like switches or routers.
+Network assets might include hosts like the machines employees are using or the data they have stored; it could consist of networking devices like switches or routers.

 2. Analyze Security Risks